Natoora/django-nutrition-core/README.md

 2. Commit and push changes.

-3. Create release on GitHub with the version number.
+3. Create release on GitHub with the version number

 4. The release can then be installed into Django projects like this:
     ```